kimothorick/SoloShelf/README.md

 ## 🤝 Contributing

-Contributions are welcome, but please note the project is currently **unstable**.
+Contributions are not being accepted at the moment as the project is in early development.
+It will be open for contributions once it is launched.

 If you'd like to help:
 1. Check the [Issues](https://github.com/yourusername/soloshelf/issues) tab for "Good First Issue" tags.